iOS 11 gets emoji, security update ahead of iPhone X launch

 The newly designed iPhone can't come soon enough.
 More than two-thirds of Apple's sales come from its popular smartphone, but iPhone sales dropped for the first time last year.
 The overall smartphone market also has been slowing down.
 Last year marked the slowest growth rate for the smartphone industry since it began, and Apple's iPhone sales dropped for four straight quarters.

-But the iPhone X could be one of Apple's most popular -- and tough to get -- smartphones ever.
-Less than an hour after preorders began Friday, shipping times were already five to six weeks.
+But the iPhone X could be one of Apple's most popular -- and toughest to get -- smartphones ever.
+Less than an hour after preorders began Oct.
+27, shipping times were already at five to six weeks.

 CNET's Laura Hautala contributed to this report.